 tour guide – wellington

 Kim has worked in the tourism industry for over 20 years and holds qualifications in hospitality and tourism.
 She’s experienced in luxury travel planning, hotel event management and worked in product development at Tourism New Zealand for several years before joining our team in 2022.
 She’s travelled the country extensively, but Wellington will always be home.
 An avid foodie, she was awarded Mindfood magazine’s home cook of the year for her submission of a delicious lamb rump recipe.
-Kim lives in the leafy suburb of Ngaio with her husband, five year old daughter, elderly cat and rambunctious puppy.
+Kim lives in the leafy suburb of Ngaio with her husband, young daughter, elderly cat and rambunctious dog.

 Lynn Huhtala